Many common WordPress errors result in a white screen when you visit your app's URL, a problem often referred to as the "white screen of death."

 This will deactivate all of your plugins, and you should then be able to log in to your WordPress Dashboard and reactivate them one by one.

-When you discover the plugin that is causing the white screen to appear, deactivate it again, and let the plugin's author know about the compatibility issues you are experiencing.
+If you discover the plugin that is causing the white screen to appear, deactivate it again, and let the plugin's author know about the compatibility issues you are experiencing and provide as much information about the issue as possible.
+If the white screen does not reappear, sometimes simply disabling and re-enabling plugins or themes will fix low-level errors.

-If you see the white screen after activating a new theme, log in to your WordPress Dashboard and activate the default WordPress theme.
+If you see the white screen after activating a new theme, log in to your WordPress Dashboard and activate the default WordPress theme (you can also use wp-cli for this: How to Manage Themes with WP-CLI).

 If you can't access your admin login page, SFTP in to your server as your app's system user and open your themes folder: